SANJEEDA786/Fraud-Detection-Capstone/README.md

 ##### Scientific Notes

 -- Most of the heavy lifting is in the function.
 I have writting some documentation below every custom function.<br>
 -- I created hold out data set containin 50% of the data before I do any of my descriptive analysis.
-Tne holdout set is used a second test set to make suer my final model is not overfitting on the test scores visible within my confusion matrices.
+The holdout set is used a second test set to make sure my final model is not overfitting on the test scores visible within my confusion matrices.
 Just trying remove the probability my own personal bias.<br>

 ### Import Preliminaries